solidoss/solidframe/solid/frame/mpipc/README.md

 Here are some advantages I have observed for the asynchronous model while having used both models in network communication libraries:

- * more "natural" integration with an asynchronous communication library (like solid_frame_aio or boost_asio);
+ * more "natural" integration with an asynchronous communication libraries (like _solid_frame_aio_ or _boost_asio_);
- * more "natural" support for transmitting streams (e.g. files)
+ * more "natural" support for transmitting streams (e.g. files) with error handling.
  * easier to implement message multiplexing.
- * a lot more control over serialization / deserialization with support for imposing item limits - e.g. for a certain message, we can impose a limit for all strings to be less than 1K in size - the serializer / deserializer will immediately error on the first string exceeding the limit (for now, solid_serialization library supports three kinds of limits: for string size, for container size and for stream size).
+ * a lot more control over serialization / deserialization with support for imposing per item limits - e.g. for a certain message, we can impose a limit for certain/all strings to be less than 1K in size - the serializer / deserializer will immediately error on the first string exceeding the limit (for now, solid_serialization library supports three kinds of limits: for string size, for container size and for stream size).

 ## <a id="relay_engine"></a>Relay Engine